What is the difference between a crane and a jib crane?

 related article

-> What is the difference between a bridge crane and a gantry crane?
+> What is the difference between a straddle carrier and a gantry crane?

-> What is the difference between mobile crane and overhead crane?
+> What is the difference between electric winch and electric hoist?